imhuaweizhu/stock-yfinance/README.md

 You can check this yourself on this website https://www.getsmarteraboutmoney.ca/calculators/compound-interest-calculator/

-So do your research and start rolling your snowball, and let time do the wealth building work.
+So do your research and start rolling your snowball, and let time do the wealth-building work.

 ## Question 1: How is the growth in the past

-A good growth in the past shows the business is doing something right in the market.
+Good growth in the past shows the business is doing something right in the market.
 But if its growth is no better than Exchange-Traded Fund, why would I bother buying the stock?

 The stock price in the past is compared to